 Rua Tomás de Anunciação 44 (9am – 8pm, closed Sundays)

 In the mid 1970’s, Arlindo Santos opened a wee shop, selling wildly diverse Portuguese wines, in the heart of Campo de Ourique – a quiet neighborhood dotted with late-19th-century buildings, Art Nouveau, and less appealing architecture from the 20th century.
 A decade later, he expanded to offer bulk wine and key regional products in a neighborhood grocery store just across the street.
-But with avalanche of wine bars populating Lisbon in the early 2000’s, Arlindo revamped his shop into a boutique wine shop and delicatessan called Aromas & Sabores.
+But with an avalanche of wine bars populating Lisbon in the early 2000’s, Arlindo revamped his shop into a boutique wine shop and delicatessen called Aromas & Sabores.
 Quaint, cozy and high quality, this little gem is absolutely worth visiting if you’re keen for a small bite and a glass of wine.
 Not only that, but you have the entire wine shop across the street to peruse from!
 This is also a great neighborhood to find a few romantic restaurants if you’re needing something more leisurely and quiet.

 Nearby: For the poets among you, swing by Casa Fernando Pessoa – a cultural museum where the world-renown poet spent the last years of his life.

 I hope you enjoy these tips for some wine shop traveling in Lisbon.
 A quick visit to a few of these stores is a great place to learn about Portuguese wine, and you’re guaranteed to walk out with some special bottles in hand.
-If you need some wine hunting support, or a quick 101 on Portuguese wine, let us know!
-We’re more then happy to set up a winery tour, wine tasting or or food and wine experience just for you!
+If you need some wine hunting support or a quick 101 on Portuguese wine, let us know!
+We’re more than happy to set up a winery tour, wine tasting or food and wine experience just for you!